Khaledabdsalame/Bank_System_SQLite/README.md

 # Bank_System_SQLite
 # Overview
-This C++ program implements a simple banking system using SQLite for data storage.
-It provides functionalities for user registration, login, depositing funds, and transferring funds.
-The system ensures secure user interactions and data integrity through input validation and database operations.
+This C++ program implements a simple yet robust banking system that uses SQLite for data storage.
+The system allows users to register, log in, deposit funds, and transfer funds securely.
+Key features include input validation, secure user authentication, and database operations to maintain data integrity.

-key Functionalities
+Key Functionalities
 # Database Connection:

-Establishes a connection to a SQLite database named database.db.
+Setup: The program connects to a SQLite database named database.db using the SQLite C++ API.
-Retrieves user information from the users table.
+Data Retrieval: It retrieves existing user information from the users table upon startup to ensure real-time data management.
 # Input Validation:

-Ensures user inputs are valid for email format, password strength, and card details.
+Email Validation: Ensures the provided email address follows a valid format.
+Password Validation: Checks that the password meets certain criteria (e.g., length, inclusion of letters and numbers).
+Card Details Validation: Validates card number format, CVV length, and expiration date format.
+Unique Check: Ensures that the email and card number are unique and not already registered in the database.
 # User Registration:

-Collects user details (username, password, email, card number, CVV, card expiration date).
+Input Collection: Collects details such as username, password, email, card number, CVV, and expiration date.
-Validates inputs and checks for duplicate emails or card numbers.
+Validation and Duplication Check: Validates the input details and checks for existing records with the same email or card number.
-Registers new users by inserting their details into the users and Cards tables.
+Database Insertion: Inserts validated user details into the users and Cards tables in the database.
 # User Login:

-Prompts users for their email and password.
-Authenticates users against stored credentials in the users table.
+Authentication: Prompts users for their email and password, then verifies these credentials against the records in the users table.
+Session Management: Upon successful login, the user is granted access to further functionalities like depositing and transferring funds.
 # Deposit Funds:

-Allows users to deposit money using their own card or another card.
+Self and External Deposits: Users can deposit funds using their registered card or any other valid card.
-Updates the user's balance in the database.
+Database Update: The user's balance is updated in the database.
+For external card deposits, additional validation of card details is performed.
 # Transfer Funds:

-Enables users to transfer funds to another user by specifying the recipient's email.
+Recipient Verification: Users can transfer funds to another registered user by providing the recipient's email.
-Validates recipient details and updates both users' balances accordingly.
+Fund Transfer: The system validates the recipient's existence and updates the balances of both the sender and the recipient in the database accordingly.
+Code Structure
+# Main Function:

+Initializes the SQLite database connection.
+Calls the menu function to start the user interaction loop.
+# Helper Functions:

+database(): Connects to the SQLite database and retrieves user information. valid_email(std::string): Validates the email format. valid_password(std::string): Checks the password criteria. valid_number(std::string): Ensures the input is numeric. valid_date(std::string): Validates the date format for card expiration. register_user(): Handles user registration, including input validation and database insertion. login(): Authenticates the user by checking the provided credentials against the database. menu(): Displays the main menu and directs users to various functions based on their choices. deposit(): Manages the deposit process, including updating the user's balance. transfer(): Handles the transfer of funds between users.
+User Interaction Flow
+Start: User is prompted to either log in or register.
+Registration: If chosen, the user is guided through the registration process, including input validation and database checks.
+Login: Authenticated users can access the main menu.
+Main Menu:
+Deposit Funds: User can deposit funds using their registered card or another valid card.
+Transfer Funds: User can transfer funds to another registered user.
+Exit: User can exit the application, ending the session.
-# Summary:
+# Summary
-The program efficiently handles user registration, authentication, and financial transactions while ensuring data validity and security.
-It leverages SQLite for persistent storage and provides a user-friendly interface for managing banking operations.
+The program provides a comprehensive and secure banking system with essential functionalities for user management and financial transactions.
+It leverages SQLite for persistent storage and ensures data integrity through rigorous input validation and secure authentication mechanisms.
+The modular design and clear separation of concerns make it a reliable and extendable solution for basic banking operations.